-- 1. the term 'Neo-impressionism' and identify that trends in art change over time. - how, when and why the Pointillist movement began and explore some Impressionist and Pointillist paintings to compare and contrast the different styles. - to explore a variety of Seurat's paintings, particularly 'A Sunday on the Grand Jatte'. - 4. to consolidate what Pointillism is and look at some further examples of Pointillist art. - to explore some of the different methods they could use to create a Pointillist effect in their own artwork and consider which is most effective. - 6. to explore Seurat's interest in colour and optical mixing. - 7. to identify primary, secondary and tertiary colours in the colour wheel. - 8. to identify pairs of complementary colours. - 9. how to mix colours using Pointillism. - to take a closer look at some of Seurat's Pointillist paintings looking specifically at how he used Pointillism to create shading. - how to use dots to create areas of light and dark, as well as how to blend colours.
-They are challenged to practise their shading skills independently. - 12. to understand that Pointillism was an art movement. - 13. to identify other Pointillist artists besides Seurat and some of their pieces, discussing what they feel about them. - 14. to research a particular artist or recreate a famous piece of Pointillist artwork for themselves. - 15. to discuss what they have learnt about Pointillism and the Pointillist style of art.
+- 1. the term 'Neo-impressionism' and identify that trends in art change over time. - how, when and why the Pointillist movement began and explore some Impressionist and Pointillist paintings to compare and contrast the different styles. - 3. to explore a variety of Seurat's paintings, particularly 'A Sunday on the Grand Jatte'. - 4. to consolidate what Pointillism is and look at some further examples of Pointillist art. - to explore some of the different methods they could use to create a Pointillist effect in their own artwork and consider which is most effective. - 6. to explore Seurat's interest in colour and optical mixing. - 7. to identify primary, secondary and tertiary colours in the colour wheel. - 8. to identify pairs of complementary colours. - 9. how to mix colours using Pointillism. - 10. to take a closer look at some of Seurat's Pointillist paintings looking specifically at how he used Pointillism to create shading. - 11. how to use dots to create areas of light and dark, as well as how to blend colours.
+They are challenged to practise their shading skills independently. - 12. to understand that Pointillism was an art movement. - 13. to identify other Pointillist artists besides Seurat and some of their pieces, discussing what they feel about them. - 14. to research a particular artist or recreate a famous piece of Pointillist artwork for themselves.